csjcode/babel-webpack-starter/README.md

 * And in presets add stage-0-preset `presets: ['env','stage-0']`

-* This should give us some objects in the console.
+* This should give us some objects in the console when we visit our page at http://localhost:8080/.

 ```
 Array [ Object, Object, Object, Object, Object, Object, Object,
 Object, Object, Object, 90 more… ]
 ```
+This script can be used to transpile ES2017 asyn/await code to ES2015 for older browsers.

+This can be used to fetch JSON and RSS data.

+That's it.